gh-markt/www/docs/hyperspace.md

 Yes — hyperspace may be used to rescue an endangered piece, though doing so costs tempo and risks the reentry being blocked or lost.

 ---

 ### Q10: Can I bluff or fake my reentry square?

 No — the destination square is a binding, privately recorded commitment made at the time of phasing.
 In tournament play, a referee will enforce it.

+---

+### Q11: What happens if I try to phase out a piece, but it's illegal due to a scheduling conflict?
+Can I pick a different piece to move instead?

+It depends on the specific rules agreed upon before the game begins — declaring a hyperspace action is treated like *touching the piece* under standard touch-move rules, and in that ruleset, you're now committed to moving or phasing that piece **if doing so is legal**.

+In such a situation, you **must**:

+- Make a standard move with that piece if one is available, **or**
+- Phase it out with a **different legal return turn** (i.e. one without a conflict), if no standard moves exist.

+You may only choose a different piece if **every possible action with the touched piece** (both normal moves and hyperspace) would:
+- Leave your king in check, or
+- Put your king in check.

+If touch-move rules are **not enforced**, then the player is free to choose a different piece to move.